bioinfologics/sdg_examples/first_steps.md

 (126, 124, 126, 126, 126, 130, 130, 128, 128, 128, 128, 132, 132, 132, 130, 130, 132, 132, 132, 128, 126, 126, 126, 126, 122, 126, 126, 124, 122, 118, 118, 118, 118, 118, 118, 120, 120, 120, 120, 120, 120, 120, 122, 124, 128, 130, 58, 56, 56, 56, 56, 56, 56, 56, 54, 54, 54, 54, 54, 54, 54, 126, 124, 124, 124, 124, 126, 126, 128, 128, 128, 128, 128, 128, 128, 126, 126, 128, 128, 128, 128, 130, 130, 130, 132, 132, 130, 130, 186, 184, 134, 136, 136, 136, 134, 132, 132, 132, 134, 134, 134, 132, 134, 134, 134, 134, 134)
 ```

-or directly acessing the count using the nodeview
+or by directly acessing the count using the nodeview

 ```python
 >>> nv = ws.sdg.get_nodeview(10)